verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 Analysis detected that the Verrazzano upgrade failed when migrating Keycloak data from the existing `legacyDB` to the new `InnoDB`.

 ### Steps
-1. Verify if the dump-claim PVC exists and is bound to the PV.
+1. Verify whether the `dump-claim` PVC exists and is bound to the PV.
 {{< clipboard >}}
 <div class="highlight">